bsocaciu/Quecker/README.md

 ##Disclaimer

-I am by no means a java master so be gentle.
+I am by no means a java master, so be gentle.

 ##Tags